NCAS-CMS/cfa-conventions/source/cfa.md

 * the fragment has the same physical units as the aggregated variable,

-* any other fragment attributes, and associated metadata variables associated with the fragment (such as coordinate variables) are ignored.
+* any other fragment attributes, as well as all associated metadata variables associated with the fragment (such as coordinate variables), are ignored.

 In limited circumstances, however, a fragment may deviate from these requirements, providing that it is possible to unambiguously convert